 12 1,000,000 to < 2,000,000

-summarises the overall estimates of extent of use of raxtozinameran and associated financial implications should it be listed on the NIP, as proposed.
+Table 24 summarises the overall estimates of extent of use of raxtozinameran and associated financial implications should it be listed on the NIP, as proposed.
 The submission assumed only the cost of raxtozinameran, and its administration would impact the health budget, if raxtozinameran were to be listed on the NIP.
 The submission assumed a nominal administration fee of $7 for each administration of raxtozinameran.
 The $7 fee equates to an additional 0.36 Services per script based on the General Practitioner (level A) Schedule Fee of $19.60 (MBS item 3).
 The submission anticipated co-administration of raxtozinameran during a pre-existing health care encounter for seasonal influenza immunisation.
 The exact calculation and source of the 0.36 services per script was not provided.